 As the tax deadlines have (mostly) passed for filing 2018 taxes, tax departments and firms have a big opportunity to capitalize on some down time.
-While most of us tax accountants spend this season drinking to forget the pain of busy season so we are willing to do it again come January,
+While most of us tax accountants spend this season drinking to forget the pain of busy season so we are willing to do it again come January, there are some other areas of our practices that we can focus on.

 Here are six ideas for your consideration.
 I will be writing a series of articles in Tax Practice News to help with each of these areas over the next few weeks.